jneug/typst-mantys/src/core/index.typ

   ))<mantys:index>]

 /// Creates an index from previously set entries.
-///
-/// - kind (string): An optional kind of entries to show.
-/// - cols (integer): Number of columns to show the entries in.
-/// - headings (function): Function to generate headings in the index.
-///   Gets the letter for the new section as an argument:
-///   #lambda("string", ret:"content")
-/// - entries (function): A function to format index entries.
-///   Gets the index term, the label and the location for the entry:
-///   #lambda("string", "content", "location", ret:"content")
 /// -> content
 #let make-index(
+  /// An optional kind of entries to show.
+  /// -> str
   kind: auto,
+  /// Function to format headings in the index: #lambda("str", ret: "content")
+  /// -> function
   heading-format: text => heading(depth: 2, numbering: none, outlined: false, bookmarked: false, text),
+  /// Function to format index entries.
+Receives the @type:index-entry and an array of page numbers.
+  ///
+  /// #lambda("content", "array", ret: "content")
+  /// -> content
   entry-format: (term, pages) => [#term #box(width: 1fr, repeat[.]) #pages.join(", ")\ ],
+  /// Sorting function to sort index entries.
+  ///
+  /// #lambda("str", ret:"str")
+  /// -> function
   sort-key: it => it.term,
+  /// Grouping function to group index entries by.
+Usually entries are grouped by the first letter of #arg[term], but this can be changed to group by other keys.
+See below for an example.
+  ///
+  /// #lambda("str", ret:"str")
+  /// -> function
   grouping: it => upper(it.term.at(0)),
 ) = context {
   let entries = query(<mantys:index>)